openebs/website/CONTRIBUTING.md

 ![sidebar content](/website/public/images/guidelines/image13.png)

-Looking at this current screenshot ,we can infer that the next version will be 1.1.3.
+Looking at this current screenshot, we can infer that the next version will be 1.1.3.

 ### Process of publishing the next version of the docs:

 * Create a new folder in versioned_docs with name of `version-1.1.3`
 * Move the content of docs to `version-1.1.3` folder
 * Create a new json file with the name of `version-1.1.3-sidebars.json` and update the file with corresponding json object.
 * Add version number in `versions.json`

 After doing this, the folder structure will look like this